 As a fruit, Pomegranates are high in carbohydrates and low in fat than other food groups.
 It contains no cholesterol or saturated fats.
-It is a good source of soluble and insoluble dietary fibers.
-The fruit is also a good source of antioxidant vitamin-C and many vital B-complex groups of vitamins such as Pantothenic acid (vitamin B-5), folates, pyridoxine and vitamin K, and minerals like calcium, copper, potassium, and manganese which give a proper balanced nutrition for good health.
+It is a good source of soluble and insoluble dietary fibres.
+The fruit is also a good source of antioxidant vitamin-C and many vital B-complex groups of vitamins such as a Pantothenic acid (vitamin B-5), folates, pyridoxine and vitamin K, and minerals like calcium, copper, potassium, and manganese which give a properly balanced nutrition for good health.

-Again, the dietary fiber helps our digestive system becoming smooth and controls bowel movements.
+Again, the dietary fibre helps our digestive system becoming smooth and controls bowel movements.
 It also helps in improving blood circulation in the body.
-As its low in fat and has zero cholestrol, it helps reducing the weight.
-The soluble and insoluble dietary fiber content reduces extra fat deposits all around the body.
+As its low in fat and has zero cholesterol, it helps to reduce the weight.
+The soluble and insoluble dietary fibre content reduces extra fat deposits all around the body.

 Regular consumption of pomegranate is found to be effective against prostate cancer, the antioxidants present in pomegranate help in the combination process of free radicals in the body.
 Daily intake of pomegranate juice reduces the thickness of fat accumulation in the arteries.
-So it helps fighting and curing cardiovascular diseases.
-The fruit’s anti-inflammatory properties protect against asthma, piles, diarrhea and other diseases.
+So it helps to fight and cure cardiovascular diseases.
+The fruit’s anti-inflammatory properties protect against asthma, piles, diarrhoea and other diseases.
 Studies show that pomegranates may have benefits to relieve or protect against depression and osteoporosis.

 Try them sprinkled over salads, swirled into yogurt, or blended into a smoothie.

 You can have pomegranates with a bowl of curd and 2 tsp of Flax seeds.

 Spinach and pomegranate salad or juice will be a good combination for detoxifying the body.

 So if you have not been having Pomegranate start doing so from now on a daily basis.